Table of Contents

 Dweghom

-• Eruption: The kit contains one Tempered Sorcerer and a Dweghom Arcane Retinue
+• Eruption: The kit contains one of each Herald.

 • The Mountain Stands: The kit contains one Hold Raegh (Riding the Dragon Skull), a Flame Caster (shoulder cannon), Ardent Kerawegh (flaming arm and sword) and two Exemplars (two-handed weapon and weapon chained to arms).